 Entertainment Industry Sexual Harassment Prevention Training Requirements

-Beginning January 1, 2019, all talent agencies operating in California must provide their artists with training and education on sexual harassment prevention, retaliation, reporting resources, nutrition and eating disorders.
+Talent agencies operating in California must provide their adult artists with educational materials on sexual harassment prevention, retaliation, reporting resources, nutrition and eating disorders.

 Options for 13-year-old minors turning 14

-Applicants for entertainment work permits for 13-year-old minors who will reach their 14th birthday during the six-month permitting period have the following options:
+Applicants for entertainment work permits who are 13-year-old and will reach their 14th birthday during the six-month permitting period have the following options:

-- Apply for a permit which will expire on the minor’s 14th birthday
+- Apply for a permit which will expire on the minor’s 14th birthday; or

-- The Labor Commissioner will issue permits to minors at least 13 years and six months of age, who provide satisfactory proof of sexual harassment prevention training as an age-eligible minor.
+- The Labor Commissioner will issue permits to minors at least 13 years and six months of age, who provide satisfactory proof of sexual harassment prevention training, pursuant to the above requirements, as an age-eligible minor.